Observing a Topological Transition in Weak-Measurement-Induced Geometric Phases

 We now focus on the quantum dynamics of the qubit formed by the $\{\ket{e}, \ket{f}\}$ manifold, reserving the state $\ket{g}$ as a phase reference.
 Since the dispersive measurements merely provide measurement in the energy basis of the qubit, corresponding to the $Z$ axis of the Bloch sphere, we utilize additional rotations to perform measurement along any arbitrary axis of the qubit \cite{camp13strob}.
 One example of these rotations is shown in Figure \ref{fig3}a for cases of projective and partial measurements.

 Figure \ref{fig3}b displays the experimental sequence.
 To form closed path measurement-induced trajectories, we first initialize the qutrit in the state $\propto \ket{g} + \ket{\theta, \phi=0}$, where $\ket{\theta, \phi}$ specifies the qubit state in the $\{\ket{e},\ket{f}\}$ manifold in terms of polar and azimuthal angles.
-We then apply a sequence of six measurements at fixed $\theta$ and with \rr{decreasing} $\phi$ chosen to wrap the Bloch sphere. \rr{Finally, we use rotations and a projective measurement to ensure closed path evolution and determine the geometric phase.
-This \emph{final} stage of the protocol involves the following steps: i) The first rotation is applied such that the state $\ket{\theta,\phi=-2\pi}$ is rotated into $\ket{e}$. ii) We then apply a $\pi/2$ rotation to interfere $\ket{g}$ (the reference state) and $\ket{e}$ (which acquired a measurement-induced phase) followed by iii) projective measurement of $\ket{g}$ \cite{reed10}.} The resulting geometric phase, $\chi$, and \rr{interference} contrast, $c$, are determined by the phase and amplitude of the interference in the $\{\ket{g},\ket{e}\}$ manifold (Fig.~\ref{fig3}c).
+We then apply a sequence of six measurements at fixed $\theta$ and with \rr{decreasing} $\phi$ chosen to wrap the Bloch sphere. \rr{Finally, we use rotations and a projective measurement (which closes the path along the shortest geodesic \cite{sjoq00,Chruciski2004}) and determine the geometric phase.
+This \emph{final} stage of the protocol involves the following steps: i) The first rotation is applied such that the state $\ket{\theta,\phi=-2\pi}$ is rotated into $\ket{e}$. ii) We then apply a $\pi/2$ rotation to interfere $\ket{g}$ (the reference state) and $\ket{e}$ (which acquired a measurement-induced phase) followed by iii) projective measurement of $\ket{g}$ \cite{reed10}.} The resulting geometric phase, $\chi$, and \rr{interference} contrast, $c$, are determined by the phase and amplitude of the interference in the $\{\ket{g},\ket{e}\}$ manifold (Fig.~\ref{fig3}c) \rv{\footnote{\rv{The resulting phase $\chi$ is clearly gauge-invariant as it can be observed from a physical interference process.
+The theoretical discussions regarding the gauge-invariance of measurement-induced geometric phase can be found in Refs. \cite{gebh19,sniz20_2}.
+Further, since the state $\ket{g}$ is only a spectator in the above protocol, the phase $\chi$ is the phase accumulated by $\ket{e}$.}}.}